AugustinCablant/AugustinCablant/README.md

 - C++

 ## ⚡ My future projects :
-- a C++ project during my first semester
+- a python project during my first semester
 - Statapp during the year (Statapp is an applied statistics project organised at ENSAE.
-This project takes place during the second year of ENSAE)
+This project takes place during the second year of ENSAE).
+I will work with INRIA on calibration and will use TabPFN [Link](https://github.com/AugustinCablant/StatApp).